Rivera-ai/Afrodita-DiT/README.md

-# 🐉Aphrodite-DiT is a text-driven DiT implementation, I hope you like it :b
+# 🐉Afrodita-DiT is a text-driven DiT implementation, I hope you like it :b

 ## Train File test with MNIST is ``` TrainDiT2TestMnist.py ```